RythmTechnologies/animated-octo-winner/README.md

 - Now you can go to [127.0.0.1:8000](127.0.0.1:8000) to see it live. 🚀
 - Admin panel [127.0.0.1:8000/admin](127.0.0.1:8000/admin)
 - You can create what u want!

+# Working Space

+- All applications are inside the `Apps` folder.
+- You can access application files in the `templates` folder accordingly.
+- The static folder was completely collectstatic.